-The dress code did state that hair must be neat, clean and well groomed.
+The dress code does state that hair must be neat, clean and well groomed.
 "Extreme hair styles such as carvings, mohawks, spikes, etc. are not allowed."
-It has since been changed.

-It did not, however, list how a situation is handled if a student violates those rules.
+It does not, however, list how a situation is handled if a student violates those rules.

 In addition to embarrassing Juelz, his father Dante Trice said they could have put his son at medical risk by putting chemicals on open pores.